 What channel is PSV v Rangers on?
 How to watch the Champions League decider

+What channel is PSV v Rangers?
+Is it on TV?
+How to watch the Champions League decider

 As with a year ago, a 2-2 Ibrox draw in the first leg has ensured that the tie will be determined by the 90 minutes – or possibly 120 minutes plus penalties – in the Philips Stadion in southern Netherlands.
 Even if the odds have been placed against such an outcome, Michael Beale – in his first assault on the blue riband tournament – has proved upbeat over the prospects his new-look team repeating the feat achieved by predecessor Giovanni van Bronckhorst’s side with their eked-out 1-0 win when hosted by PSV this week last year.